Health

 Postpartum hemorrhoid

 Hemorrhoids commonly occur during or after pregnancy.
 Treatment for hemorrhoids following pregnancy is the same as for nonpregnancy-related hemorrhoids.
-Increasing liquids and fiber in the diet and simple, over-the-counter remedies are usually effective hemorrhoid treatments for most people, but if hemorrhoids do not improve or if they get worse with treatment, see your healthcare provider.
+Increasing liquids and fiber in your diet and using simple, over-the-counter remedies are usually effective hemorrhoid treatments for most people.
+If you are pregnant and experiencing hemorrhoids, ask your healthcare provider about safe possible options for treatment.

 Are hemorrhoids dangerous?